aliya-gamez/cgs3066_final_project/README.md

 - Need to figure out how to turn ingredients and instructions into lists, aka JSON -> HTML
 - How to take an image as input and store it into /img/recipe
 - Treating recipes like blog posts?

-**Set up HTML/CSS:**

-HTML
-- index.html: recipes will be featured, with featured Recipe that chooses random MySQL ID and below that a grid of recipe cards
-    - featured recipe will either use random mysql ID from database, or last added.
-- upload.html: form to input recipes
-    - title
-    - description
-    - recipe-img
-    - ingredients
-    - instructions
-    - author
-- about.html

 **Set up PHP code:**